 Toddlers are wild.
-Whether you are at home or on the go with your toddler, it’s always a good idea to have a First Aid Kit near by.
-Those pre-made store-bought First Aid Kits are fine and do carry some of the basics.
-However, they really are lacking some of the essentials that you might need.
+Whether at home or on the go with your toddler, having a First Aid Kit nearby is always a good idea.
+Those pre-made store-bought First Aid Kits are fine and carry some basics.
+However, they lack some of the essentials that you might need.
 This is why I’m sharing my list of what to keep in your Toddler’s First Aid Kit.
 All of these products are great to have for the whole family.
 So let’s stay safe and start packing!

 *Disclaimer: I am not a medical doctor.
 Check with your physician if you have any questions or need further clarification.
 This First Aid Kit list should be used as a guide.
-Every family is unique and your list should be tailored to fit your family’s needs, including allergies, medications, and health conditions.
+Every family is unique, and you should tailor your list to fit your family’s needs, including allergies, medications, and health conditions.

 Toddler’s First Aid Kit List